-Religious growth has occurred not because of any development in human capacities, but because of a predisposition towards religious experience that was always present but only gradually awakened.
-Otto emphasises that this predisposition is a characteristic not just of some individuals, but also of the whole human species.
+Religious growth has occurred because of a human predisposition towards religious experience that was always present but only gradually awakened.
+Otto emphasises that this predisposition is a characteristic not just of some individuals, but also of the whole human species, it is universal.